JuanPaLA/JuanPaLA/README.md

 ## Who am I? 😄

-I'm philosopher turned into a sofwtware developer.
+I'm philosopher turned into a sofwtware developer enthusiast.

 I'm currently working for IBM, leading educative initiatives involving IT training for young students.
 And I'm also working for CoderHouse, a great bootcamp site in Argentina, where i help students learning React, Node and Data Science.